microsoft/TypeScript-Handbook/pages/Modules.md

 Well-known module loaders used in JavaScript are the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module loader for Node.js and [require.js](http://requirejs.org/) for Web applications.

 In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.

+> **A note about terminology:**
+It's important to note that before TypeScript 1.5, modules were called "external modules" and namespaces were called "internal modules".

 # Export